JACマガジン

 • Pass The Specified Skills (ii) Evaluation Exam for Construction Industry (implemented by JAC), which is equivalent to the level of the Skills Test Level 1, or obtain the Skills Test Level 1

-By the way, while the condition for Specified Skilled Worker (i) is to pass a test to confirm Japanese language proficiency in addition to the Specified Skills Assessment Test, Specified Skilled Worker (ii) does not require taking a Japanese language test to obtain residence status.
+By the way, the condition for Specified Skilled Worker (i) is to pass a test to confirm Japanese ability along with the Specified Skills measurement test, but in the case of Specified Skilled Worker (ii), it is not necessary to take the Japanese test to obtain a status of residence.

-For the status of The Specified Skills (ii) Evaluation Exam for Construction Industry (implemented by JAC), please see the "The Specified Skills Evaluation Exam for Construction Industry Page."
+The Specified Skills (ii) Evaluation Exam for Construction Industry (Implementing Entity: JAC) Please refer to the "The Specified Skills Evaluation Exam for Construction Industry page" for the implementation status.

 Summary: There are two requirements to acquire Specified Skilled Worker (ii) Know the differences with No. 1.